faizz-167/DevFlow-Nextjs/README.md

 ---

-## Why DevFlow-Nextjs?
+## Why DevInsight-Nextjs?

 This project aims to streamline the creation of modern developer tools and community platforms.
 The core features include:

--   **🔩 [Emoji] Authentication Workflows**: Supports sign-in via GitHub, Google, and custom credentials, with centralized session management.
+-   **🔩 Authentication Workflows**: Supports sign-in via GitHub, Google, and custom credentials, with centralized session management.
--   **📝 [Emoji] Rich Content Editing**: Integrates MDX-based editors with syntax highlighting and media support for dynamic content creation.
+-   **📝 Rich Content Editing**: Integrates MDX-based editors with syntax highlighting and media support for dynamic content creation.
--   **🔧 [Emoji] Modular UI Components**: Reusable elements like user profiles, questions, answers, voting, and navigation for rapid UI development.
+-   **🔧 Modular UI Components**: Reusable elements like user profiles, questions, answers, voting, and navigation for rapid UI development.
--   **📊 [Emoji] Data Models**: Robust schemas for users, questions, answers, tags, and votes, enabling complex relationships and interactions.
+-   **📊 Data Models**: Robust schemas for users, questions, answers, tags, and votes, enabling complex relationships and interactions.
--   **⚙️ [Emoji] Utility Functions**: URL management, styling helpers, and data formatting to ensure a seamless developer experience.
+-   **⚙️ Utility Functions**: URL management, styling helpers, and data formatting to ensure a seamless developer experience.
--   **🚀 [Emoji] Scalable Architecture**: Designed for maintainability and extensibility, supporting growth and feature expansion.
+-   **🚀 Scalable Architecture**: Designed for maintainability and extensibility, supporting growth and feature expansion.

 ---